 Children of any age with localized neuroblastoma and infants aged 18 months and younger with advanced disease and favorable disease characteristics have a high likelihood of long-term, disease-free survival.
 The prognosis of fetal and neonatal neuroblastoma are similar to that of older infants with neuroblastoma and similar biological features.
 Older children with advanced-stage disease, however, have a significantly decreased chance for cure, despite intensive therapy.

 Survival of patients with International Neuroblastoma Staging System (INSS) stage 4 disease is strongly dependent on age.
-Children younger than 18 months at diagnosis have a good chance of long-term survival (i.e., a 5-year disease-free survival rate of 50%–80%),[55,56] with outcome particularly dependent on MYCN amplification and tumor cell ploidy.
-Hyperdiploidy confers a favorable prognosis while diploidy predicts early treatment failure.[57,58] Infants aged 18 months and younger at diagnosis with INSS stage 4 neuroblastoma who do not have MYCN gene amplification are categorized as intermediate risk and have a 3-year event-free survival (EFS) of 81% and OS of 93%.[7,59-62]
+Children younger than 18 months at diagnosis have a good chance of long-term survival (i.e., a 5-year disease-free survival rate of 50%–80%),[59,60] with outcome particularly dependent on MYCN amplification and tumor cell ploidy.
+Hyperdiploidy confers a favorable prognosis while diploidy predicts early treatment failure.[56,61] Infants aged 18 months and younger at diagnosis with INSS stage 4 neuroblastoma who do not have MYCN gene amplification are categorized as intermediate risk and have a 3-year event-free survival (EFS) of 81% and OS of 93%.[7,62-65]

 Adolescents and young adults

-Neuroblastoma has a worse long-term prognosis in an adolescent older than 12 years or in an adult compared with a child, regardless of stage or site and, in many cases, a more prolonged course when treated with standard doses of chemotherapy.
-Aggressive chemotherapy and surgery have been shown to achieve a minimal disease state in more than 50% of these patients.[32,63,64] Other modalities, such as local radiation therapy and the use of agents with confirmed activity, may improve the poor prognosis for adolescents and adults.[63,64]
+Neuroblastoma has a worse long-term prognosis in an adolescent older than 10 years or in an adult than in a child, regardless of stage or site; and, in many cases, it has a more prolonged course when treated with standard doses of chemotherapy.
+Although these patients may have a more indolent course and infrequent MYCN amplification (9% in patients aged 10–21 years), older children with advanced disease have a poor rate of survival.
+The 5-year EFS and OS for patients between the ages of 10 and 21 years are 32% and 46%, respectively; for stage IV disease, the 10-year EFS and OS are 3% and 5%, respectively.
+Aggressive chemotherapy and surgery have been shown to achieve a minimal disease state in more than 50% of these patients.[32,67,68] Other modalities, such as local radiation therapy, autologous stem cell transplant, and the use of agents with confirmed activity, may improve the poor prognosis for adolescents and adults.[66-68]

 Site of primary tumor